irontec/ironic-starter/README.md

 ## Utilities included

 This starter project contains some useful utilities to use right out the box.
+Some of them are based on [John Papa](http://johnpapa.net/) and [Yi Chen Zhu](https://github.com/yichenzhu1337) code.

 ### Exception handler